cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 ## Summary

-This tutorial has demonstrated how to develop a Spring Boot application for CICS using tranasctional management.
+This tutorial has demonstrated how to develop a Spring Boot application for CICS using transactional management.
 We presented three alternatives ways to achieve transaction management in Spring Boot with CICS.
 These are
 1) Spring's `@Transactonal` annotation
 2) Spring's `TransactionTemplate` for Bean Managed transactions